INFORMATION FOR FACULTY SPONSORS OF GTU CHAPTERS

 The <chapter name> chapter of Gamma Theta Upsilon (GTU) at <institution name> is pleased to extend you an invitation to become a member of this international geography honor society.
 Membership is earned through superior scholarship and is a professional distinction.
 Connection to an academic honor society is evidence of dedication and competency in your career field.
 Moreover, some employers as well as the federal government give hiring preference to honor society members.

 If you accept this invitation to GTU membership, you have until Noon on <date> to inform Dr. <Faculty Sponsor> (<Faculty Sponsor Contact Info>).
 There is a one-time $40 membership fee.
 Please fill out the enclosed biographical form and return it to Dr. <Faculty Sponsor> along with your $40 (cash or a check made out to <appropriate name>).
-No further dues are paid after the initiation fee which provides you with lifetime membership, a handsome certificate suitable for framing, an ID card, and a subscription to the honor society's journal, The Geographical Bulletin.
+No further dues are paid after the initiation fee, which provides you with lifetime membership, a handsome certificate suitable for framing, and an ID card.
 In addition, you may apply for one of five $1,000 national scholarships awarded annually to GTU members in order to continue undergraduate work or pursue graduate study.

 We hope to hear from you and, again, congratulations!